Consensys/ethsigner/docs/Using-EthSigner/Azure.md

 EthSigner supports storing the signing key in a [Azure Key Vault](https://azure.microsoft.com/en-au/services/key-vault/).

-!!! caution
-    EthSigner with Azure Key Vault does not support TLS.
-If using a remote Azure Key Vault, apply appropriate security.

 ## Storing Private Key in Azure Key Vault

-Create a signing key in the [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/) and register EthSigner as an application for the key.
-The key must be a base 64 encoded private key for ECDSA for curve secp256k1.
+Create a SECP256k1 key in the [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/) and register EthSigner as an application for the key.

 Take note of the following to specify when starting EthSigner: